thesis-RSA-code/EventDisplay/README.md

-A simple interactive event display for water Cherenkov experiments.
+A simple interactive event display for water Cherenkov cylindrical experiments.
 For now, it supports SK, HK and WCTE.
 The program takes for input a root file containing a series of events, each event being a list of the activated PMTs 3D positions, their corresponding detected charge as well the time the PMTs were triggered.
 The program will open a tkinter interactive window, in which one can browse through the events stored in the root file, either through a slider or an entry box, and look at the time distribution of each event with a slider.

 # Installation